heig-PDG/mono/wiki/SCENARIOS.md

 * If there is a match...
 	* Chatting becomes possible
 	* No other tool to organise rendezvous.
 It's the users's problem

-* See other user's profile
-	* By clicking on his pseudo while swiping
-	* By searching his pseudo

-* While seeing a profile
-	* Browse and swipe all pictures of this user

 * _Open the map page_
 	* _See where other lunchboxes are_